 - Give your furnace the day off.
 Winter's holiday parties are a big part of the season, and most of us find ourselves with a houseful of people at least once between now and the New Year.
 If your next party involves a lot work for your stove, think about turning down your furnace to compensate.
 The heat of the oven—and all those guests—will keep the temperature comfortable, and your furnace won't have to work so hard.

 - Make contact.
 We've all got one in our kitchen—those warped and rounded pans that wobble when you set them on the stovetop.
 If you have a gas range, you can cook with warped pans to your heart's content; those of us with electric ranges aren't so lucky.
 Electric stovetops can only transmit heat to pans they are in direct contact with; the less contact your pan has with the burner, the more energy the stovetop will have to expend to heat the pan (and its contents).
 If cooking with your warped pan is taking longer than it should, it may be time for a flat-bottomed update.

 Ready for more?
 The Energy Information Administration examines cooking trends in this article "Cooking Trends in the United States: Are We Really Becoming a Fast Food Country?"
 The Energy Savers Booklet, a publication of the Office of Energy Efficiency and Renewable Energy (EERE), offers great strategies for reducing your energy usage throughout the house.
-It's available online, or you can call the EERE Information Center at 877-337-3463 to order a copy.
+It's available online.